-- Reorder the list you created from the most important to least.
+Reorder the list you created from the most important to the least.
 Now your worries have turned into goals, ordered and prioritized.
 If there’s something you can do immediately to resolve some of your concerns, do it, and if not, keep the list and return to it later.

 Practice the tips listed above.
 Which ones worked the best for you?
 Practice them in times of small stress and practice them in times of great stress.
 Continue focusing on what is working for you right now.

 Bring your self-awareness practice around to your progress and how far you have grown since beginning this course.
 Has your patience increased?
 Are you more appreciative of the small things?
 Has your tolerance for annoyances or irritations increased?